carlosdavila91/carlosdavila91.github.io/_pages/cv.md

 ======
 **Data Science Intern at Pagantis** (oct'19 &mdash; mar'20)

 I worked across the board between the Data Science and Business Intelligence departments.
 I helped developing tools to automate the data analysis process, like `shiny` dashboards and the company's `R` package.
-To improve the models, I also carry out **adjustments in the hyperparameters of the models in production**.
+I also carry out **adjustments in the hyperparameters of the models in production to improve their performance**.

 **Technical Consultant at Ciclica** (nov'18 &mdash; may'19)